palindromed/Bot-HandOff/README.md

 This project is in heavy flux, but is now in a usable state.
 However this should still be considered a sample, and not an officially supported Microsoft product.

+This project is written in TypeScript. follow the instructions to compile the code before running or deploying.

 ## Conceptual Overview

 This framework connects *Customers* and *Agents*.